Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_slides.md

 ## Learning goals

-- Know how to automate common workflows.
+- How to automate common workflows.
-- Know how to use built-in automation of GitHub and GitLab.
+- How to use built-in automation of GitHub and GitLab.

 ---